TheLeopard65

 User Flag

-• The tester then used the newly found credentials to authenticate to the target host as admin using their DB_PASSWORD using SSH protocol.
+• Tester then used the newly found credentials to authenticate to target host as admin using their DB_PASSWORD.

 HackTheBox TwoMillion Machine - Getting SSH access as admin user